 About Our Patient Advocates

 PDF is available to match you with trained patient advocates, and advise you on the roles they can play throughout all stages of research - from preclinical to phase IV studies.
-Through PDF’s Parkinson’s Advocates in Research program, we have a network of nearly 230 Research Advocates who are invested in helping to successfully bring your study to completion.
+Through PDF’s Parkinson’s Advocates in Research program, we have a network of 280 Research Advocates who are invested in helping to successfully bring your study to completion.

 What should you know about our Research Advocates?